timchang2440/image-stitching/README.md

     And then set **LOADHOMO** to 1 could skip the step before transformation.

 - Add parameter **LOADCAM** in config.cfg would swich load camera or video.
+	In parameter phase, it will open camera and catch the pictures.
+	Also need to type the file name according to the camera number.

 ## Usage